pkoerner6/Prediction-of-Aerobic-Biodegradability-of-Organic-Chemicals/README.md

 Contains functions for creating, validating, and testing machine learning models.

 ### data_processing.py
 This file carries out the steps described in the SMILES-Retrieval-Pipeline to create the $\text{Curated}_\text{S}$ and the $\text{Curated}_\text{SCS}$ datasets.
-It uses the dataset iuclid_echa.csv which includes information on biodegradation screening tests from REACH.
-The code for retrieving this data will be published seperately.
+It uses the dataset iuclid_echa.csv, which includes information on biodegradation screening tests from REACH.
+The code for retrieving this data will be published separately.

 ### add_pka_values.py
 To run this file, the molgpka_venv needs to be activated.